straw-hat-team/adr/adrs/2068541249/README.md

 ## Context

-First, let's define the meaning of application in this context:
+First, let's define the meaning of `application` in this context:

-**Applications:** a project that is deployable, and it is not meant to be used as a library of another project.
+**Applications:** a deployable project that is not used as a library of another project.

-Current, most JavaScript tools uses `<rootDir>/tsconfig.json`, or `<rootDir>/jsconfig.json` to help the IDEs or tools to resolve the file locations use the following two configurations:
+Current, most JavaScript tools use `<rootDir>/tsconfig.json`, or `<rootDir>/jsconfig.json` to help the IDEs or tools to resolve the file locations use the following two configurations: